ThinkPad T series: T410

-Lenovo started to change the standard six-keys block Insert/Delete/Home/End/PgUp/PgDn on the top right of the keyboard.
-The Insert key moved above the F12 key and the Delete key has double height.
+With this model, Lenovo started to change the standard block on the top right of the keyboard.
+The Insert key moved above the key and the height of a key was doubled.

-In 2014 Lenovo issued a product recall, dated April 1, on specific ranges of Thinkpad series batteries which had shipped from October 2010 to April 2011 due to a potential fire hazard, including some shipping with or for the model T410.
+In April 1st, 2014, Lenovo issued a product recall, on specific ranges of ThinkPad series batteries which had shipped from October 2010 to April 2011 due to a potential fire hazard, including some shipping with/for that model.

 T410s

 While the T410 and T510 use the Serial UltraBay Enhanced, the T410s continues to use the Serial UltraBay Slim to achieve a thin and light design.